gvwilson/sdxjs/module-bundler/index.md

 ### An unsolvable problem

-The dependency finder shown above gives the right answer for any reasonable JavaScript program, but not all JavaScript is reasonable.
+The dependency finder shown above gives the right answer for reasonable JavaScript programs, but not all JavaScript is reasonable.
 Suppose creates an alias for `require` and uses that to load other files: